h335h/h335h/README.md

 - **Background:** BSc in Biochemistry (Kuban State University), with hands-on experience in molecular biology, virology, and industrial biotechnology.
 - **Currently focused on:** Bioinformatics, computational biology, and building tools that bridge the gap between bench work and data analysis.
 - **Experience:**
-  - Molecular biologist / virologist at a research institute (plant viruses, PCR, microbial identification);
+  - Molecular biologist / virologist (plant viruses, PCR, microbial identification);
-  - Engineer-biotechnologist.
+  - Engineer-biotechnologist (industrial fermentation)
 - **Always learning:** Python, R, machine learning, NLP, and modern bioinformatics pipelines.
 - **Next steps:** Applying for a Master’s in Biotechnology (St. Petersburg, 2027) with a long‑term goal of a PhD.